Northwest Passage: Later expeditions

 In September 2013, MS Nordic Orion became the first commercial bulk carrier to transit the Northwest Passage.
 She was carrying a cargo of 73,500 ST of coking coal from Port Metro Vancouver, Canada, to the Finnish Port of Pori, 15,000 ST more than would have been possible via the traditional Panama Canal route.
 The Northwest Passage shortened the distance by 1,000 nmi compared to traditional route via the Panama Canal.

 In August and September 2016 a cruise ship was sailed through the Northwest Passage.
 The ship Crystal Serenity, (with 1,000 passengers, and 600 crew) left Seward, Alaska, used Amundsen's route and reached New York on September 17.
 Tickets for the 32-day trip started at $22,000 and were quickly sold out.
 The trip was repeated in 2017.
 In 2017 33 vessels made a complete transit, breaking the prior record of 20 in 2012.

-In September 2018, sailing yacht Infinity (a 36·6 m ketch) and her 22-person crew successfully sailed through the Northwest Passage.
+In September 2018, sailing yacht Infinity (a 36.6 m ketch) and her 22-person crew successfully sailed through the Northwest Passage.
 This was part of their mission to plant the flag of Earth on the remaining Arctic ice.
 Supported by the EarthToday initiative, this voyage was a symbol for future global collaboration against climate change.
 The flag of Planet Earth was planted on September 21, 2018, the International Day of Peace.

+From July to October 2023, the Arctic Cowboys, became the first people to kayak the central portion of the Northwest Passage from Pond Inlet to Cape Bathurst, marking them as the first to navigate the Canadian Archipelago completely self-propelled, meaning no motors or sails were used.
+Additionally, the team completed the 1600 mi expedition in a single season.
+The expedition was led and organised by West Hansen, along with Jeff Wueste, Mark Agnew, and Eileen Visser.
+The four travelled in two tandem kayaks.
+Agnew was awarded European Adventurer of the Year as a result.